Neo Yau: Career

 Yau was very passionate and enthusiastic as an actor and vowed to never give up acting.
 In his self-introduction in the column of Mocking Jer in Ming Pao, he affirmed that acting was his life-long career.
 In addition, during an interview with Cecilia So in Stand News, he compared films to his eyes such that he can see this world through movie and this is a world that he wants to dedicate himself to.

 In 2019, Yau wrote, produced and directed the drama series Haters Gonna Stay and played its leading role Chau Lok-chau.
 The series was based on the generational tension through the narratives of Chau and his grandfather.
 Among the four roles he concurrently served during the production, he said he preferred that of director.

+Yau starred in the 2024 drama filmThe Way We Talk, which earned him a nomination for Best Leading Actor at the 61st Golden Horse Awards, marking his first nomination for a Golden Horse Award, and received a nomination for Best Actor in the 43rd Hong Kong Film Awards in the following year.

 Other works

 Yau had zero interest in politics when he was young, however, the protests against National Education (2012) inspired him to voice out his opinion against unpopular government policies.
 After the outbreak of the Umbrella Movement, Yau co-founded a political satire group called Mocking Jer in 2014.
 The group, consisting of young actors and dancers, produced parody videos on YouTube, such as their debut work, a derivative of Young and Dangerous, with an aim to promote awareness other young people about politics of Hong Kong.
-The group once had more than 30,000 subscribers and caught the attention of 100 Most Magazine founder Lam Yat-hei, a local artist and supporter of the Umbrella Movement.
+The group once had more than 30,000 subscribers and caught the attention of 100Most Magazine founder Lam Yat-hei, a local artist and supporter of the Umbrella Movement.
 However, Yau was warned that his political views would hurt his future career, but he believed in the message conveyed by and importance of Mocking Jer.

 In October 2020, Yau co-founded a YouTube channel called Trial & Error with Hui Yin and So Chi-ho, which attracted 100,000 subscribers in two months.
 Their first video is a parody of Tenet with reference to the murderer of Poon Hiu-wing.